cs50/problems/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22]

 **Additional context**
-Add any other context about the problem here.
+Add any other context that will help staff troubleshoot the issue, such as why you think it happened, troubleshooting you already tried, etc.)